Public Lands Stewardship

 Forest Ambassadors

-In 2021, in partnership with the San Juan National Forest and the Bureau of Land Management, SJMA launched our first Forest Ambassador Program which expanded the successful Ice Lakes Education Basecamp model to the most popular trailheads and trails throughout San Juan National Forest.
+Starting in 2021, in partnership with the San Juan National Forest and the Bureau of Land Management, SJMA launched our first Forest Ambassador Program which expanded the successful Ice Lakes Education Basecamp model to the most popular trailheads and trails throughout San Juan National Forest.

-The Forest, Alpine and Snow Ambassadors dramatically increase the presence of staff on public lands, offering visitor outreach and education efforts to encourage how to recreate responsibly on these beautiful and sensitive lands.
+The Forest, Alpine, and Snow Ambassadors dramatically increase the presence of staff on public lands, offering visitor outreach and education efforts to encourage how to recreate responsibly on these beautiful and sensitive lands.

 The Forest Ambassador program is only possible thanks to our members’ support and an innovative grant from Great Outdoors Colorado (GOCO) and our partners Mountain Studies Institute, Silverton Area Chamber of Commerce, San Juan County Sheriff’s Office and San Juan National Forest.